twpayne/chezmoi/assets/chezmoi.io/docs/reference/target-types.md

 Files are represented by regular files in the source state.
 The `encrypted_` attribute determines whether the file in the source state is encrypted.
-The `executable_` attribute will set the executable bits in the the target state, and the `private_` attribute will clear all group and world permissions.
+The `executable_` attribute will set the executable bits in the target state, and the `private_` attribute will clear all group and world permissions.
 The `readonly_` attribute will clear all write permission bits in the target state.
 Files with the `.tmpl` suffix will be interpreted as templates.
 If the target